History of coins in Italy: Lombardy-Venetia florin

-The Lombardy-Venetia florins were the coins of Lombardy-Venetia (reduced to the sole Venetia three years before) between 1862 and 1866.
-It replaced the pound at a rate of 1 florin = 3 pounds.
+The Lombardy-Venetia florin was the currency of Lombardy-Venetia (reduced to the sole Venetia three years before) between 1862 and 1866.
+It replaced the Lombardo-Venetian lira at a rate of 1 florin = 3 lire.
 The florin was equivalent to the Austro-Hungarian florin.
 Although it was subdivided into 100 soldi rather than 100 kreutzers, Austrian coins circulated in Venetia.
-The only coins issued specifically for Venetia were copper ½ and 1 soldo pieces.